PrisonTeam/Prison/docs/knownissues_v3.2.x.md

+- /prison utils mining
+  - Add XP direct and ORBs

+Add potion effects to prison mines.
+ - The potion effects should only last a short duration with auto renewal
+ -

 - DONE: /ranks set currency may not be able to remove custom currencies
   - able to remove custom currencies if they are set